 We appreciate the opportunity to comment on the suggested positions on Donor Advised Funds of the Treasury Department as outlined in Notice 2017-73.
-As a community foundation that administers donor advised funds, we have a deep understanding and respect for the importance of such funds in promoting the welfare of the communities we serve.
+As community foundation that has a significant number of advised funds, we have a deep understanding and respect for the importance of such funds in promoting the welfare of the communities we serve.
 For more than 25 years we have assisted dozens of individuals, families, businesses and other foundations in using these highly effective philanthropic vehicles.